 - Track, monitor, report and evaluate students' achievements, standards and progress

-Our large student population is divided up into four houses: Draco, Hydra, Orion, and Phoenix.
+Our large student population is divided up into eight houses: Aquila, Centaurus, Draco, Hydra, Orion, Phoenix, Scorpius, and Tucana.

 - Student achievement and wellbeing of students in a particular house

 - Coordination of College activities that foster 'competitive spirit' between the houses

 House activities organised by our House Coordinator team are designed to promote student well-being and a thriving college community.
 House coordinators and assistants are supported by the Director of Student Achievement and Wellbeing, a school counsellor, careers and transition officers, the defence transition mentor and the Student Administration team.
 Our college executive structure, too, is aligned around student welfare with an Associate Principal of the college, responsible for overseeing student well-being, transitions and cultural competencies.